DocSkellington/SkellEngine/docs/JSON/JSON.md

 Also, please see [w3schools](https://www.w3schools.com/js/js_json_syntax.asp) for more information on JSON syntax.

 # Game {#json_game}
-The `game.json` file supports the following field:
+The `game.json` file supports the following fields:
   - `game`: `object`: describes the game's description
     - `name`: `string`: the name of the game
     - `version`: `string`: the version of the game: x.x.x (where each x is an integer) is recommend but not mandatory